What is Data Science?

 Data science is typically used for making decisions and forecasts using machine learning, descriptive analytics, and predictive analytics.
 Data is taken from various industries, networks, and websites, including mobile phones, e-commerce pages, social media, internet searches, and health surveys.
-However, the raw data lacks structure and needs interpretation to make insights which decisions can be based on.
+However, the raw data lacks structure and needs interpretation to make insights on which decisions can be based.

 - Data science refers to obtaining information and deriving insights out of raw datasets.

 - Data science is typically used for generating insights and predictions from raw information to make decisions and forecasts and uses machine learning, prescriptive analytics, and predictive analytics.

 - Corporations can use data science to innovate in their markets, develop innovative goods, and predict future patterns of behavior and problem solve.